phoenixvc/cognitive-mesh/docs/prds/08-cognitive-frameworks/cognitive-sandwich-backend-architecture.md

 ## Narrative

-A leading professional services firm faces a challenge: how do you harness AI’s computational power without losing human critical leadership?
+A leading professional services firm faces a challenge: how do you harness AI's computational power without losing human critical leadership?
 Their teams adopt the Cognitive Sandwich process—now orchestrated by the new backend.
 A consultant sets up a custom 5-phase flow, ensuring team members start with deep problem decomposition.
 When AI proposes a dazzling solution, the backend enforces a human validation phase, requiring logic checks and bias detection before anyone can move forward.
 Partway through, an anomaly is detected—one validator hits the step-back button.
 Instantly, the process rewinds, preconditions are resurfaced, the phase is revisited, and all actions/reasons are logged for audit and improvement.
 Compliance teams track every rationale, cognitive engagement stat, and sovereignty handoff in the audit trail.
-Ultimately the team’s final decision is not just AI-assisted—it’s proven, human-led, and trustable.
+Ultimately the team's final decision is not just AI-assisted—it's proven, human-led, and trustable.
 Leadership has metrics for cognitive health, engagement, and process effectiveness; risk is reduced, and organizational learning flourishes.

 ------------------------------------------------------------------------